mattermost/docs/source/configure/user-management-configuration-settings.rst

 Yes, it is possible to find a user's ID using the Mattermost API.
 You can use this method if you need to automate user-related tasks or integrate with external systems.
 Make an HTTP GET request to the following endpoint: ``https://your-mattermost-url/api/v4/users/username/username_here``.
 Replace ``your-mattermost-url`` with the URL of your Mattermost instance and ``username_here`` with the username you are looking for.
-The API response will contain a JSON object that includes the user's ID among other details.
+The API response contains a JSON object that includes the user's ID among other details.

 Using mmctl
 ^^^^^^^^^^^^^^^^